NopXx/Apple-Music-Scrobbler/README.md

 - **Instant webhook payloads** for now playing, paused, and scrobble events.
 - **Custom scrobble threshold** (percentage or 4-minute fallback) stored in `UserDefaults`.
 - **Menu bar controls** to view details, refresh playback, edit tracks, or quit quickly.
+- **Built-in Last.fm scrobbling** with a Sign in with Last.fm flow.

 ## Requirements
 - macOS 13.0 or later (tested on Sonoma)